 3. Industry-recognized certification will boost your resume and increase your earning potential.

-Career Step’s Executive Assistant and Microsoft Office training programs prepare you to take the Microsoft Office Specialist exams.
+Career Step’s Executive Assistant and Microsoft Office suite training programs prepare you to take the Microsoft Office Specialist exams.
 These industry-recognized certifications are a huge boost to your resume and may mean the difference between securing employment and being turned down.
 Also, when employers see that you are certified, they are often more willing to consider a higher pay level (if possible) due to your skill sets.

 There are lots of other reasons why training in Microsoft Office is important for an executive assistant’s career, but I hope these give you a jump start.
 We know the training can seem overwhelming at times, but it will be worthwhile and beneficial for your career and even your everyday life!